spark-redshift-community/spark-redshift/README.md

 ### Configuring the maximum size of string columns

-When creating Redshift tables, this library's default behavior is to create `TEXT` columns for string columns.
-Redshift stores `TEXT` columns as `VARCHAR(256)`, so these columns have a maximum size of 256 characters ([source](http://docs.aws.amazon.com/redshift/latest/dg/r_Character_types.html)).
+When creating Redshift tables, this library's default behavior is to create `VARCHAR(MAX)` columns for string columns.
+These columns have a maximum size of 65535 characters ([source](http://docs.aws.amazon.com/redshift/latest/dg/r_Character_types.html)).

-To support larger columns, you can use the `maxlength` column metadata field to specify the maximum length of individual string columns.
-This can also be done as a space-savings performance optimization in order to declare columns with a smaller maximum length than the default.
+To support smaller columns, you can use the `maxlength` column metadata field to specify the maximum length of individual string columns.
+This can be done as a space-savings performance optimization in order to declare columns with a smaller maximum length than the default.

 > **:warning: Note**: Due to limitations in Spark, metadata modification is unsupported in the Python, SQL, and R language APIs.